Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • Reduce the amount of protein

-Delicate problem: baby's bad breath
+Delicate problem: bad breath in a child

-The opposite situation is also possible: the child develops an inferiority complex, he withdraws into himself and does not want to make contact with either parents or doctors.
+The opposite situation is also possible: the child develops an inferiority complex, he withdraws into himself and does not want to make contact with either his parents or doctors.
 In this case, you should think about consulting a psychologist.

-• drying out of the nasopharyngeal mucosa and saliva due to excessive physical activity, stress or after sleep;
+• drying of the nasopharyngeal mucosa and saliva due to excessive physical activity, stress or after sleep;

 The main causes of unpleasant odor

-Consider the main causes of pathology:
+Let's consider the main causes of pathology:

-• lack of hygiene;
+• insufficient hygiene;

 • diseases of the oral cavity;